GavinCartier/rock-paper-chess/README.md

 **Sub-Role:** Build & Release Management

 - Served as the primary point of contact for the project, communicating essential questions and updates to the professor and TA on behalf of the team.

 - Prepared and submitted progress reports, including written updates and participation in progress-related discussions.

+- Worked on the "summary" of ReadMe.md and the "scheduling" portion of intial plan.

 - Conducted gameplay testing with multiple participants, both during scheduled discussion sessions and independently outside of them.

 - Created and contributed to the project presentation slides / the actual game demo

 - Organized and led team meetings, documented meeting notes, and assigned tasks required for project completion.
 Constant check-in and monitoring of Discord messages

 - Developed and refined U.I of drafting phase, including asset adjustments, drafting tutorial creation, chess piece rescaling, layout scaling, and drafting interface borders

 - Implemented core chess movement algorithms and game logic at the beginning of the project.
 Later on, it was used to develop the main portion of our game

 - Created the foundation algorithm of the chessboard